Ticket Interception

 Universal Polling Ticket Filter

 This is the top-most filter — meaning any tickets that do not pass the criteria are completely removed from Moveworks.
 These tickets are not logged, machine learning (ML) analysis is not performed on these tickets, and they are not used in analytics.
-In short, Moveworks will not process these tickets for any ticket-route skills, which includes but is not limited to: Concierge, Answers, Access Software, Access Account, etc.
+In short, Moveworks will not process these tickets for any ticket-route plugins, which includes but is not limited to: Concierge, Answers, Access Software, Access Account, etc.

 Resolution Ticket Filter